danth/coricamu/README.md

 ### Basic information

-- `baseUrl` must contain the root URL where your site will be served.
+- `baseUrl` is the root URL where your site will be served.
-- `siteTitle` optionally provides a human-readable title for the site.
+- `siteTitle` provides a human-readable title for the site.
-  If it's not given, this will be `baseUrl` minus the protocol name and special characters.
+  If it's not given, this will be the domain name part of `baseUrl`.
-- `language` is the language the site's content is written in.
+- `language` is a code representing the human language which the website is written in.

 ```nix
 {